tuanna222/mina-cakephp/README.md

 # mina-cakephp

-mina-cakephp is a gem that adds many tasks to aid in the deployment of [CakePHP] (http://www.cakephp.org) applications using [Mina] (http://nadarei.co/mina).
+mina-cakephp is a gem that adds many tasks to aid in the deployment of [CakePHP v2.x] (http://www.cakephp.org) applications using [Mina] (http://nadarei.co/mina).
+For CakePHP v3.x, please go to https://github.com/tuanna222/mina-cakephp3

 # Getting Start